Extending the Mann-Kendall test to allow for measurement uncertainty: Simulation study

-A simulation study is conducted to assess the operational characteristics of the proposed extended version of the Mann-Kendall test and its added value compared to the standard one.
-The study aims at evaluating the performance of the test in the settings of linear and quadratic trends over time.
+A simulation study was conducted to assess the operational characteristics of the proposed extended version of the Mann-Kendall test and its added value compared to the standard test.
+The study aims to evaluate the performance of the test in the settings of linear and quadratic trends over time.
 The general data-generating model is:

-Where $Y$ denotes the variable of interest, $X=\{1,\dots,n\}$ is the time variable and $\epsilon$ is the measurement error associated with this process.
+where $Y$ denotes the variable of interest, $X:=\{1,\dots,n\}$ is the (fixed) time measurements (corresponding to the ranks of the time variable) and $\epsilon$ is the measurement error associated with this process.
 The simulation parameters include $\theta \in \{0,1\}$ ,$p\in\{1,2\}$, $n\in\{20,30\}$ and $\epsilon$ is generated from either Normal or Uniform distributions with mean 0 and standard deviations $\sigma^{1/p}\in \{10,15,20\}$.
 The parameters of the Uniform distributions $U(a,b)$ are thus calculated as $a=-\sigma\sqrt{3}$ and $b=-a$.
 This corresponds to $\sigma$ ranging from 10 to 400 (for $p=2$ and $\sigma^{1/p}=20$) and $a$ ranging from -17 to -690.
-For each simulation scenario, the extended Mann-Kendall test is applied, with $LRD$'s $d/\sigma \in \{0,0.5,1,1.5,2\}$.
-Thus, $d$ is supposed to be determined relative to the error of the measurements, where $d$=0 refers to the standard Mann-Kendall test with which the comparison is the main goal.
+For each scenario, the extended Mann-Kendall test is applied, with $LRD$'s $d/\sigma \in \{0,0.5,1,1.5,2\}$.
+Thus, $d$ is supposed to be determined relative to the measurement error, where $d$=0 refers to the standard Mann-Kendall test.
 Testing is conducted at the $5\%$ significance level, two-sided.
 The choice of the sample sizes and effect sizes was based on the pursuit to explore the validity of the normality assumption of the extended test in borderline small sample sizes in combination with the concept of partial ties.
 All simulations were conducted with the R language for statistical computing.
-The code is publicly available on the first author's github repository (

 The simulations results are presented in Tables \ref{tab:Res} and \ref{tab:Resb}.
-Table \ref{tab:Res} presents empirical power values (and thus type I error for $\theta=0$) for the explored scenaria while Table \ref{tab:Resb} presents the average proportion of ties observed in each scenario, $\pi_{t}=\E\left(\frac{maxS-\sum_i{u_i}}{maxS}\right)$, where $maxS=\frac{1}{2}n(n-1)$.
-In order to evaluate the performance of the extended test we jointly refer at each respective cell from the two tables, so that validity of the normality assumption is assessed together with the resulting operational characteristics.
+Table \ref{tab:Res} presents empirical power values (and thus type I error for $\theta=0$) for the explored scenarios while Table \ref{tab:Resb} presents the average proportion of ties observed in each scenario, $\pi_{t}=\E\left(\frac{maxS-\sum_i{u_i}}{maxS}\right)$, where $\max S=\frac{1}{2}n(n-1)$.
+In order to evaluate the performance of the extended test we refer to each respective cell from the two tables simultaneously, so that validity of the normality assumption is assessed together with the resulting operational characteristics.